Updated 16 April, 2022

 approximants | w | l | j | ||||

 The glottal stop is pronounced after short open vowels.
-An initial glottal stop is also pronounced before independent vowels (see independentvowels).
+An initial glottal stop is also pronounced before independent vowels (see standalone).

 labial | dental | alveolar | post- alveolar |